 [Counseling Notes is a series of articles that are written as quick reflections on specific topics.
 They are written quickly and usually in the form of an outline.
 The purpose of “Counseling Notes” is to share thoughts that I believe to be urgent and are therefore not given the normal amount of time for composition and editing that normal articles are given]

 Erasure is one of the many things that can cause profound racial trauma or pain, especially for those who are a part of the black community.
-For many, the black experience consists of both being in white spaces and being ignored or being a part of white spaces and being erased.
+For many, the black experience consists of being in white spaces and being ignored or erased in that space.

 Ignored: Many black people have experienced the reality of being in white spaces and being completely ignored in said space.
 When in white spaces, many black Americans have been treated like ghosts; as if they are less than human and not even worthy of being acknowledged.
 This experience can have a heavy toll on someone.